kovalshmidt/recipe_book/Recipe_Book.md

 - STEP 2
   Heat 25g butter in a saucepan and cook 1 finely sliced large onion with 1 bay leaf, 3 cardamom pods and 1 small cinnamon stick for 10 mins.
 - STEP 3
-  Sprinkle in 1 tsp turmeric, then add 4 chicken breasts, cut into large chunks, and 4 tbsp curry paste.
+  Sprinkle in 1 tsp turmeric, then add mixed vegetable, and 4 tbsp curry paste.
 Cook until aromatic.
 - STEP 4
   Stir the rice into the pan with 85g raisins, then pour over 850ml chicken stock.
 - STEP 5